Civil Law Partnership (BGB-Gesellschaft)

 In principle, every shareholder has the right to vote regardless of the size of their shareholding.
 In individual cases, the exclusion of voting rights is regulated by law.
 This concerns serious conflicts of interest.

-As a rule, the law stipulates a unanimous shareholder resolution in § 714 BGB, but a simple majority resolution can also be agreed in the articles of association.
+In Paragraph 714 BGB, the law stipulates a unanimous shareholder resolution as a rule, but a simple majority resolution can also be agreed in the articles of association.
 If necessary, this can also be done tacitly by constantly tolerating majority resolutions.

-However, some standards contain special provisions according to which the law stipulates that resolutions must be passed with a majority of at least three quarters of the votes cast, even if the articles of association stipulate that a simple majority of votes must be cast.
-This is generally provided for in the case of resolutions that are classified as particularly important and require greater protection of the shareholders due to the significance of the resolved transaction.
-Such a regulation can be found in the context of the resolution to dissolve the company (§ 732 BGB) or the resolution to continue the company (§ 734 Abs.
-2).
+However, there are special provisions in some standards which stipulate that certain resolutions must be passed with a majority of at least three quarters of the votes cast, even if the articles of association stipulate that a simple majority of votes must be cast.
+This is usually the case for resolutions that are considered to be particularly important and require greater protection of the shareholders due to the significance of the resolution.
+Such a regulation can be found in the context of the dissolution resolution (Paragraph 732 BGB) or the continuation resolution (Paragraph 734 Section 2 BGB).

-It should therefore be noted that shareholder resolutions must generally be passed unanimously, unless the articles of association stipulate otherwise, in which case special statutory regulations regarding certain resolutions may have to be observed.
+It should therefore be noted that shareholder resolutions must generally be passed unanimously, unless otherwise stipulated in the articles of association, whereby special statutory provisions regarding certain resolutions may then have to be observed.

-It should also be noted that the newly introduced law on defective resolutions applies exclusively to commercial partnerships and therefore not to GbRs.
-However, application can be expressly agreed in the articles of association.
+It should also be noted that the newly introduced law on defective resolutions applies exclusively to commercial partnerships and therefore does not apply to GbRs.
+However, its application can be expressly agreed in the articles of association.

 III.
 B. Control and annual financial statements

-Each individual shareholder has an individual right to information from the company in accordance with § 717 Abs.
-1 BGB.
+Each individual shareholder has an individual right to information from the company in accordance with Paragraph 717 Section 1 BGB.
 This means that non-managing shareholders also have the right to inspect company documents such as accounts and papers and to make extracts.
 If inspection of the company documents is not sufficient, the shareholder also has the right to be personally informed about the company's affairs.

-As a non-commercial enterprise, a GbR is not obliged to keep commercial books.
-It can also document its business procedures (in particular for the Inland Revenue Office) in the form of a cash journal or by a cash accounting method.
+As a non-commercial company, the GbR is not obliged to keep commercial accounts.
+It can also document the business transactions (in particular for the tax office) in the form of a cash book or an income/surplus statement.

 IV.
 Taxes